 - new train signalling technology between Salisbury and Varsity Lakes

-- 7 station upgrades and 2 station relocations to improve accessibility, safety and amenity, including platform straightening, and new pedestrian bridges
+- station upgrades to improve accessibility, safety and amenity, including platform straightening, additional park 'n' ride spaces, and new pedestrian bridges with lifts

 - extension of the cattle siding at Holmview

 - dedicated active transport facilities and paths along the corridor.